 A: Yes, the following merchants are not eligible payees:

 -Governmental agencies (including but not limited to) federal, state and local taxing authorities, collection agencies, recipients of court-ordered payments such as child support and alimony.

 - Payments outside of the United States are also excluded.

 A: Under the ‘Bill Payment’ tab, choose ‘Make a Payment/Add a Payee’.
-A screen is displayed in which you are to fill in the required information – Select the payee and enter the amount of payment.
+A screen is displayed where you are to fill in the required information.
+Select the payee and enter the amount of the payment.
 Enter the scheduling information, type of payment (one-time or recurring), then click Submit.

 A: Yes, choose ‘Payment Activity’ under the ‘Bill Pay’ tab on the toolbar.
 Choose ‘Modify Payment’ to edit any of the following items: Amount of Payment, Type of Payment, Payment Date and Payment Frequency.

 A: Yes, by clicking on Delete Payment you can remove a pending payment.
 The page will display detailed information about the selected payment for you to review before removing the payment.